 Did you know that Ontario's renovation industry plays a critical role, partnering with the government to mitigate against climate change?
-These initiatives, which improve the energy performance of Ontario's 4.8 million existing homes, can significantly reduce Ontario's greenhouse gas emissions.
+These initiatives, which improve the energy performance of Ontario's 4.8 million existing homes, can significantly reduce Ontario's greenhouse gas emissions and reduce homeowners' electricity bills through conservation.